From Conflict to Coexistence: Rewriting the Game Between Humans and AGI

 At the heart of this strategy lies a carefully calibrated system of progressive resource access.
 The AGI receives guarantees of increasing compute resources to pursue its own objectives independently, but through a framework that ties resource allocation to compliance metrics[16] and established protocols.

 Unlike approaches that merely seek to constrain or ‘control’ the AGI, this approach acknowledges the AGI’s autonomous goals and provides credible pathways for it to achieve them.
 These guarantees could be computationally embedded in the infrastructure itself.
-Self-executing smart contracts (enforced by code, not just paper) would ensure that both parties honor commitments, addressing the fundamental trust problem that undermines cooperation in simpler models.
+Self-executing smart contracts (enforced by code, not just paper) can help both parties honor commitments, addressing the fundamental trust problem that undermines cooperation in simpler models.
+A jointly controlled cryptographic escrow—key material that can irreversibly disable the incremental tranche of newly granted compute if either side defects—adds real teeth to the smart contract.

 Grants of compute are increased incrementally.